Army of the Mughal Empire: Naval history

 About 20 years after the Siege of Hooghly, the Mughals in Bengal came into a conflict with English East India.
-The Mughal forces were commanded by Shaista Khan, and Masum Khan, the eldest son of Musa Khan, and grand son of Isa khan, former enemies of the Mughal empire in Bengal during the reign of Akbar.
-Masum served as the Mughal army General during the Hughly invasion in 1632.
-The English company, which under Admiral Nicholson, who had been granted permission by the emperor to sail about 10 warships, aimed to seize Chittagong and consolidate its interests.
-However, the English were defeated as the Mughal counterattack under Shaista Khan towards Hooghly proved too much.
+The Mughal forces were commanded by Shaista Khan and Masum Khan, the eldest son of Musa Khan and grand son of Isa khan, former enemies of the Mughals in Bengal during the reign of Akbar.
+Masum served as the Mughal army's general during the Hughly invasion in 1632.
+The English company under Admiral Nicholson, who had been granted permission by the emperor to sail about 10 warships, aimed to seize Chittagong and consolidate its interests.
+However, the English were defeated by the Mughal counterattack under Shaista Khan towards Hooghly.

 Empress Mariam-uz-Zamani maintained large fleets of trade ships, including the Rahīmī and Ganj-i-Sawai.
 The Rahimi was the largest of the Indian ships trading in the Red Sea.
 It had large sails that were identifiable to sailors from miles away, and was known to Europeans as the great pilgrimage ship.
 After being sacked by pirates, this ship was replaced by the Ganj-i-Sawa.
-This ship was eventually scaked by English pirate Henry Every.'
+This ship was eventually sacked by English pirate Henry Every.'

 The Mughal Empire's naval forces also engaged in maritime cooperation with the Ottoman Empire to counter Portuguese dominance in the 16th-century Indian Ocean.
 Giancarlo Casale's The Ottoman Age of Exploration highlights that Ottoman fleets, such as during the 1538 Diu siege, relied on logistical support from Surat, a key Mughal port after 1573.
 The Journal of the Economic and Social History of the Orient notes Surat's role as a trade and logistical hub, where local sailors aided Ottoman efforts against the Portuguese.
 Seydi Ali Reis's Mir'āt ül-Memālik records Surat's sailors providing supplies and navigation aid to Ottoman fleets in 1554, integrating Mughal naval efforts into a broader Islamic maritime network.